 + 033H 3 /

 2) We are only interested in the lower eight bits of the sum, so we discard the first digit and keep the lower two.
 This results in a BCC of 8DH.
 Note that when performing the summation in an eight bit variable (e.g. unsigned char in 'C') that the most significant bits are automatically truncated.
-If the master's programming language is incapable of doing eight bit addition, then the same result can be obtained by taking the MODULO 256 operation on a sixteen bit sum.
+If the primary's programming language is incapable of doing eight bit addition, then the same result can be obtained by taking the MODULO 256 operation on a sixteen bit sum.
 The MODULO operation is division where the Remainder is kept and the Quotient is discarded.

 3) Once the BCC value is obtained, it must be placed into the message packet after the ETX character.
 The BCC must be transmitted in its decimal ASCII form.
 The decimal equivalent of the hexadecimal value 8DH is 141 decimal.
 Converting the value 141 into three ASCII characters yields 031H, 034H and 031H.
 These three characters become the transmitted BCC.